Maya Health Toolkit

 Maya Children USA Inc. and the Maya Heritage Community Project at Kennesaw State University conducted national focus groups to develop a network of trained Maya language interpreters and a toolkit for health and mental health care providers.

-The objectives of this toolkit have been to identify the major healthcare barriers between Maya and medical professionals, and to create a variety of resources to bridge gaps in communication.
-Our philosophy and our vision demanded that we recognize Maya knowledge and beliefs in order to better understand the Maya and obtain true trust.
-Dozens of Maya in the United States gave us information and advice in the construction of this toolkit.
-Maya have long traditions of medical practices and beliefs, and understanding and appreciating their views and their holistic health beliefs will help promote a healthcare environment unobstructed by cultural differences.
+The toolkit identifies health care barriers between Maya and medical professionals, and in addition offers resources to bridge gaps in communication.
+Our applied partnership methodology demanded that we recognize Maya knowledge and beliefs in order to better understand the Maya and seek their participation.
+Dozens of Maya, individually and in focus groups, gave information and advice in the construction of this toolkit.
+Maya have long traditions of medical practices and beliefs, and understanding and appreciating their views and their holistic health beliefs allowed for the success of the toolkit.
+According to data, over 35,000 downloads have been made, widely across the United States.

 - Section one of the toolkit gives an overview of our vision, objectives, and methodology,